Captivi-Network-Solutions/captivi-website/content/_index.md

       title: Secure your
       title_suffix: WiFi
       description: >-
          Captivi streamlines guest WiFi access for hospitality, retail, and event spaces by connecting your UniFi network to real-time Square POS receipts.
-No more manual voucher codes.
+No more manual voucher codes or shared keys.
 Just easy, secure access when your guests need it most.
       alternateStyle: false
       numbers:
          -